mitodl/edx2bigquery/README.md

                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

+                                                          Accepts the --dataset-latest flag, to use the latest directory date in the SQL data directory.
+                                                          Directories should be named YYYY-MM-DD.
+When this flag is used, the course SQL dataset name has
+                                                          "_latest" appended to it.

                             daily_logs --tlfn=<path>    : Do all commands (split, logs2gs, logs2bq) to get one day's edX tracking logs into google storage
                                        <course_id>        and import into BigQuery.
 See more information about each of those commands, below.
                                        ...
 This step is idempotent - it can be re-run multiple times, and the result should not change.